brenns10/c-from-java/how-not-to-do-it/README.md

 # Why you should never put definitions in header files.

-The only things that belon in a header file are declarations (and preprocessor macros, like `#define`).
+The only things that belong in a header file are declarations (and preprocessor macros, like `#define`).
 Take a look at this code, and the error messages it produces, to see why.